ToxicRevolution/CSGORankMeWeb/README.md

 </ol>

 # Help and Suport

+Start an Issue and Kenny or myself will reply and hopeful have a solution.

-Contact Andy Petrzilka on steam.
+Additionally you can me on steam.
 You can add me <a href="http://steamcommunity.com/id/toxicandy7474">Here</a> Please leave a comment on my profile as to why you are adding me.

 Please report any errors this way as well so that I can update and fix those errors.